Web99-web/metaadvisor.eu/content/news/2025/12/07/lost-seed-phrase-bitcoin-recovery-guide-crypto-access.md

 ### 3) KeychainX
 Known for work on Electrum wallet.dat recovery and complex legacy cases.

-Their services are **expensive** and typically charged only upon success.
-Fees vary depending on complexity, risk and amount recovered.
+Reportedly, their services are generally charged only if the recovery is successful, although in more complex or time-intensive cases a partial upfront fee may also apply.
+The exact fee structure varies from case to case and depends on factors such as technical difficulty, time required and the specific characteristics of the wallet involved.

-## Who cannot help — and why?
+## Who CANNOT help — and why?

 - IT shops
 - Telegram/Discord “experts”